fravan/olive/README.md

 Anything else sent to the proxy is directly rerouted to your _main server_.

 ## Who is this for?
-- :x: If you are using lustre, checkout lustre dev tools instead!
+- ❌ If you are using lustre, checkout lustre dev tools instead!
-- :x: If you are developping an API server, you might be better off with a simple `watchexec`
+- ❌ If you are developping an API server, you might be better off with a simple `watchexec`
-- :white_check_mark: If you are working on a server that renders HTML (vanilla, htmx or others), this might interest you!
+- ✅ If you are working on a server that renders HTML (vanilla, htmx or others), this might interest you!

 # Caveats / Current limitations
 For now, the tool is very much a Proof of Concept.